As CEO of a publicly traded company, you may think your company’s law firm offers comprehensive, high-quality boardroom counsel – and they might.

 Consequently, CEOs and their shareholders are suffering, and law firms of all sizes are losing business every day as a result.

-I will be discussing some more detailed recommendations in this regard for CEOs, law firm partners, and law firm associates in my next webinar on September 27, 2017 @ 10:30am PT.
+I discuss more detailed recommendations in this regard for CEOs, law firm partners, and law firm associates in this webinar.

 The author, Adam J. Epstein, is a former institutional investor, and now an advisor to CEOs and boards of pre-IPO and small-cap companies through his firm, Third Creek Advisors, LLC.
 He speaks monthly at corporate governance and investor conferences and has appeared internationally more than 100 times since 2012.
 Mr. Epstein is a key contributor to Nasdaq’s new Amplify small-cap content initiative, and a distinguished National Association of Corporate Directors (NACD) Board Leadership Fellow, and faculty member.
 He is the small-cap contributing editor for Directorship magazine, author of The Perfect Corporate Board: A Handbook for Mastering the Unique Challenges of Small-Cap Companies (New York: McGraw-Hill, 2012), and contributing author to The Handbook of Board Governance: A Comprehensive Guide for Public, Private and Not for Profit Board Members (New Jersey: Wiley, 2016).
 In June 2017, The Perfect Corporate Board was the #1 ranked corporate governance book on Amazon.com, and, in June 2016, The Handbook of Board Governance was the “#1 New Release” in corporate governance on Amazon.com.
 Connect with Adam on LinkedIn or learn more at https://adamjepstein.com/.